Big A/little a

 Student Leadership Board

-The Student Leadership Board (SLB) is a diverse group of student leaders who meet with the school administration every week to discuss student issues and share ideas.
+The Student Leadership Board (SLB) is a diverse group of student leaders who meet with the school administration every week during lunch to discuss student issues and share ideas.

 The SLB is the primary means to plan and coordinate in- and out-of-school activities (dances, spirit weeks, service projects etc.) and to allow regular and direct communication between the students and school administration.